AU-ExoMars/PCOT/docsite/content/docs/glossary/index.md

 ### R\*
 Used by Mars Pathfinder (Reid, 1999[^2]).
-> A related parameter, R* (''R-star''), was defined and utilized by Reid et al. [1999] for Imager for Mars Pathfinder (IMP) reflectance products.
-R* was defined by Reid et al.
+A related parameter, R\* (''R-star''), was defined and utilized by Reid et al. [1999] for Imager for Mars Pathfinder (IMP) reflectance products.
+R\* was defined by Reid et al.
 [1999] as ''the brightness of the surface divided by the brightness of an RT (Radiometric Calibration Target) scaled to its equivalent Lambert reflectance.''
 Some researchers have called this quantity ''relative reflectance'' because it is the reflectance of the scene relative to that of a perfectly Lambertian albedo = 1.0 surface in an identical geometry.
-In general, R* can be defined as the ratio of the reflectance of a surface to that of a perfectly diffuse surface under the same conditions of illumination and measurement.
-This is also known as the reflectance factor or reflectance coefficient [Hapke, 1993], and it is essentially an approximation of the Lambert albedo within each Pancam bandpass.
+In general, R\* can be defined as the ratio of the reflectance of a surface to that of a perfectly diffuse surface under the same conditions of illumination and measurement.
+This is also known as the reflectance factor or reflectance coefficient [Hapke, 1993], and it is **essentially an approximation of the Lambert albedo within each Pancam bandpass**.
 Units of R* can be obtained by dividing Pancam IOF images by the cosine of the solar incidence angle at the time of the observation.